 Greek Islands – Chicago, Illinois

-Chicago has one of the largest populations of Greek Americans, so picking one great Greek restaurant in Chicago is a tough choice.
+Chicago has one of the largest populations of Greek Americans.
+So picking one great Greek restaurant in Chicago is a tough choice.
 Chicago is where saganaki, flaming Greek halloumi cheese originated in the 1960s.
 It is now a popular appetizer at Greek restaurants around the United States.
-Having delicious gooey cheese flambeed table side always brings a smile to people’s faces!
+Delicious gooey cheese flambeed table side frequently elicits smiles on the faces of patrons!

 Stellas – Charleston, South Carolina